 In Texas, the Texas Workforce Commission (TWC) has oversight for the Adult Education and Literacy (AEL) Act programs.
 In Texoma, the AEL program is locally administered by Grayson College through procurement with TWC.
 Texoma workforce provides a review and comment to TWC of the provider's response to the AEL procurement.
 Grayson operates the AEL program throughout the Texoma Workforce Development Area and co-locates in two of our workforce centers in Denison and Gainesville.

-To avoid duplication of services and alignment of services and resources, the Board has worked closely with Grayson's AEL program and the Fannin Literacy Council programs in Bonham and Honey Grove to align literacy and adult education services.
+To avoid duplication of services and alignment of services and resources, Texoma also works closely with Grayson's AEL program and the Fannin Literacy Council programs in Bonham and Honey Grove to align literacy and adult education services.
+The Fannin Literacy Council's mission is to assist Fannin County residents in obtaining their high school equivalency certification and they also support English as a Second Language attainment.

 Texoma also works closely with the AEL program in our region through a MOU agreement to ensure all workforce and AEL customers receive needed services, including providing assistance for eligibility determination, if needed.
-The MOU does include an infrastructure agreement to outline the funding the AEL program pays in support of office and training room space in two of our three centers.
+The MOU does include an infrastructure agreement to outline the funding the AEL program pays in support of office and training room space in two of our three centers (Denison and Gainesville centers).
 Grayson's AEL program director also has a seat on the Board and a voice in our strategic mission and goals.

 Texoma shares usage of the Traitify assessment with our AEL partner so their students can access this personalized career matching resource to identify career matches that are tied to personality, educational and employment needs.
 Texoma also works closely with cross-referrals with the Grayson AEL program and co-case management as needed.